 An online validation meeting was facilitated with a range of civil society organisations to discuss and review a draft of the assessment of equality and human rights issues.
-It addressed questions of: are the equality and human rights issues we have identified relevant and of priority for the group(s) that your organisation represents?
-Are these issues correctly formulated?
-Are there any important gaps in regard to the equality and human rights issues for the identified group(s) that that your organisation represents?
+It specifically addressed the questions of:

+- Are the equality and human rights issues we have identified relevant and of priority for the group(s) that your organisation represents? - Are these issues correctly formulated? - Are there any important gaps in regard to the equality and human rights issues for the identified group(s) that that your organisation represents?

-A number of changes were proposed to the assessment and these were accepted by the working group in the assessment of equality and human rights issues set out above.
+A number of changes were proposed to the assessment and these were all accepted by the working group in the assessment of equality and human rights issues set out above.